Devon: Deformable Volume Network for Learning Optical Flow: Deformable Cost Volume

 The cost volume gives an explicit representation of displacements.
 The idea of using cost volume goes back to stereo matching \cite{scharstein2002taxonomy}.
 When using the feature maps learned by neural networks, construction and processing of a fully connected cost volume, in which the neighborhood is large enough to cover the maximum displacement, leads to high performance in stereo matching \cite{zbontar2016stereo} and optical flow \cite{XuCVPR2017DCFlow}.
 However, the displacements in stereo matching are one-dimensional while in optical flow they are two-dimensional.
 For two images (and their feature maps) of resolution $m\times n$, the construction of the cost volume in equation (\ref{cv}) has time and space complexity $O(mndk^2)$.
 Na\"ively increasing neighborhood size $k$ to cover large displacements increases the computation quadratically.
 As a result, DCFlow requires several seconds to compute optical flow for a pair of images on a GPU and large memory usage \cite{XuCVPR2017DCFlow}.

-To reduce the computational burden, one can embed the cost volume in a multi-scale representation.
-In PWC-Net \cite{sun2017pwc}, multi-scaled feature maps of two images are created and a cost volume of a small neighborhood is constructed at each scale level.
-A decoding module at each scale level infers the optical flow from the cost volume representation of displacements and the feature maps of the first image.
-The optical flow estimated at a coarse level is then upsampled and used to warp the feature maps of the second image at a fine level.
-As a result, large displacements are estimated at a coarse level and the estimation is propagated to a fine level.

-However, as discussed in \textsection\ref{sec:problem_warping}, warping induces artifacts and distortion.
-To avoid the drawbacks of warping, we propose a new neural network module, the deformable cost volume.
-The key idea is: instead of deforming images or their feature maps, as done with warping, we deform the cost volume and leave the images and the feature maps unchanged.
+To reduce the computational burden, in \cite{sun2017pwc,hui2018liteflownet}, multi-resolution feature maps of two images are created and a cost volume of a small neighborhood is constructed at each resolution.
+Warping is used to propagate the optical flow between two resolutions.
+However, as discussed before, the multi-resolution estimation of optical flow leads to the ``small objects move fast" problem and warping induces artifacts and distortion.
+To avoid the drawbacks, we propose a new neural network module, the deformable cost volume.
+The key idea is: instead of deforming images or their feature maps, we deform the cost volume and leave the images and the feature maps unchanged.

 The proposed deformable cost volume is defined as